anirudt/pipydenoiser/docs.md

 ## Brief Description
 * Human voice signals have a frequency range of 300 Hz to 3.4 kHz.
 To reduce the bandwidth further [to curtail the noise signals], we use a bandwidth of about 5 Hz to 2000 Hz.
 * There are options to use an ideal filter, butterworth and artificial combing.
+  * Ideal Filter: To analyse the frequency response, and objectively keep/remove certain frequency components.
+  * Butterworth filter: To implement a practical realization of the above ideal filter.
+  * Artificial Combing: It was observed that the noise signal had several high power harmonics in the low frequency range.
+Thus, to eliminate them, a naive thresholding was applied, which enabled our signal to get enhanced.